stackhpc/s3-active-storage-compliance-suite/README.md

 - `TEST_X_ACTIVESTORAGE_COUNT_HEADER` - Whether to test for the presence of the `x-activestorage-count` header in responses.
 - `COMPRESSION_ALGS` - List of names of compression algorithms to test.
 May be set to an empty list.
 - `FILTER_ALGS` - List of names of filter algorithms to test.
 May be set to an empty list.
+- `MISSING_DATA` - List of missing data description classes in `compliance/missing.py`.
+May be set to an empty list.

 ### Implementation details